Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 #4.
 Activate Network Quality

 At first, your network quality will show as 0%.
-No worries — wait 10 to 15 minutes, then click the refresh icon in the top-left corner of the app or right-click anywhere inside the app and select Refresh.
+No worries — if you’re running the desktop app, wait 10 to 15 minutes, then click the refresh icon in the top-left corner of the app, or right-click anywhere inside the app and select Refresh.
 Your network quality will update (this varies depending on your country), and you’ll start earning passively in the background.

 ⚠️ Important: Avoid using the browser extension — Grass plans to end support for it soon, and it may stop working at any time.